 Preparation:

-- Fry: Fry the bacon and spices in the Dutch oven.
+- Sear: Sear bacon and spices in the Dutch Oven.

-- Braise: Add meat, vegetables and other ingredients, deglaze with stock and beer.
+- Braise: Add meat, vegetables, and other ingredients, deglaze with broth and beer.

-- Cook: Close the Dutch Oven and braise for approx. 2.5-3 hours.
-Stir regularly and top up with liquid if necessary.
+- Cook: Close the Dutch Oven and braise for about 2.5-3 hours.
+Stir regularly and add liquid if needed.

 - Serve: Serve hot.

-You can find the full recipe with step-by-step instructions and other tips here!
+Here you’ll find the full recipe with step-by-step instructions and more tips!

-An explosion of flavor awaits you with our chorizo brisket craft beer chilli!
-The spicy chorizo, juicy brisket and malty craft beer combine to create an unforgettable taste experience.
-In this hearty stew from the Dutch oven, South American influences meet the comfort of a cozy evening by the fire.
+An explosion of flavor awaits you with our Chorizo-Brisket-Craftbeer-Chili!
+The spicy chorizo, juicy brisket, and malty craft beer come together for an unforgettable taste experience.
+In this hearty Dutch Oven stew, South American influences meet the coziness of a relaxed evening by the fire.

 Ingredients: